25 Best Underrated Manga You Really Should Read

 Bartender follows nightlife Ryū Sasakura, a prodigy bartender who is said to make the best cocktails ever tasted.
 Sasakura spends her time in a bar named “Eden Hall”, hidden in a corner of the Ginza district in downtown Tokyo.

 It is said that the average person cannot find and enter Eden Hall, but must be invited by the host.
-Throughout the manga, characters of high or low status, all facing singular problems or heavy burdens, are “invited” to Eden Hall and enjoy the exquisite drinks of Sasakura, who leads his guests to reflect on their lives. and decide on actions to overcome their problems.
+Throughout the manga, characters of high or low status, all facing singular problems or heavy burdens, are “invited” to Eden Hall and enjoy the exquisite drinks of Sasakura, who leads his guests to reflect on their lives.

 25. Vinland Saga